HenrySaller/sensor-focus/readme.md

 ## Overview

-Commercial project with purely modular approach and CMS like editing capabilities.
+Commercial project with a purely modular approach and CMS like editing capabilities.
 A conceptual selling point of a project is a solution.
 Project owner should be able to create landing pages based on shared modules and at the same time deeply customize them in case of need.

 ## Components